bhaskars2197/SmartContract4/README.md

-# In this assignment, I was able to learn basic concepts abouth the smartContact and also learnt to Compile and deploy Smart Contracts using Truffle – Ganache -- Drizzle.
+# Learn basic concepts about the smartContact and learn to Compile and deploy Smart Contracts using Truffle, Ganache, Drizzle.

 # Following steps were followed:
 1. installation